AbelHutten/AskePlaat-DRL-Solutions/readme.md

 ## How to Contribute

 If you find errors or have improvements, feel free to open issues or submit pull requests.
-Contributions are welcome, provided they adhere to the repository’s guidelines and respect the license terms.

-## Contact

-For any questions or concerns, please open an issue in the repository.
+Contributions are welcome.

 ## Acknowledgments